What Should You Do If You Can’t Fall Asleep?

 What time is your bedtime?
 Are you able to stick to the schedule?

 Staying up late can be tempting when you’re having fun doing something.
-This tip can be hard to follow in real life.
+This tip for better sleep can be hard for kids and grown-ups to follow.

 But if you go to bed at a consistent time, your body will naturally sense when it is time to sleep.
 You’ll fall asleep faster and stay that way until it is time to get up!
 And you’ll feel so much better the next day.